---

 ```{python}

-# Let's examine the interface
+# Examine the interface

 from tvboptim.types.spaces import GridAxis